ReDI-School/intermediate-java/lesson3/index.md

 Other Git repository hosting services also exist: GitLab, BitBucket, and SourceForge

 ## Git workflow
-In order to track changes, git dictate kind of a workflow for us.
-To understand this workflow let's look at the differents states of git.
+In order to track changes, Git dictates a workflow for us.
+To understand this workflow let's look at the differents states of Git.

 ![git-local-workflow](git-local-workflow.png)

 - `Working tree` or `working directory`: It is the area where you are currently working, any changes to files will be marked and seen here.
 If you do not save your changes in this state, they can be lost.
-- `Staging` or `index`: It is the area where git starts to track and saves you changes.
+- `Staging` or `index`: It is the area where Git starts to track and saves you changes.
 - `Local repository`: It is the area where all your files and changes are saved.

-As you can see, this flow will allow us to track changes and keep history of them but all of this, is still in your local machine.
+As you can see, this flow will allow us to track changes and keep history of them, but all of this is still in your local machine.
 In software development you will always be working in a team, therefore we have to share the code with others.
-This is where hosting services of git come into play (i.e. github).
-They will add a 4th state to the git workflow which is the `remote repository`.
+This is where hosting services of Git come into play (i.e. GitHub).
+They will add a 4th state to the Git workflow which is the `remote repository`.
 It is the same as the local repository but contains all the changes from different people.
 This 4th state add the step of `pushing` our changes from the local repository to the remote repository and the `fetching` of other's changes from the remote repository to our local one.

 ![git-remote-workflow](git-remote-workflow.png)

 ## Git Commands
-Some of the git commands that are behind Intellij Magic
+Some of the Git commands that are behind Intellij Magic
 * git add
 * git commit
 * git push